 Here are examples of School of Education admission requirements.
 Enquire for further details.

-Candidates must also demonstrate suitability for teaching by satisfactorily completing the Personal Statement for Initial Teacher Education Course Entry AND meet the University's English Language Requirements for education courses accredited by the NSW Education Standards Authority.
+Candidates must also demonstrate professional suitability by satisfactorily completing the Personal Statement for Initial Teacher Education Course Entry AND meet the University's English Language Requirements for education courses accredited by the NSW Education Standards Authority.

-Entry requirements for the University of Southern Queensland's School of Education are an ATAR of 66 AND subject pre-requisites in English, maths and a Year 12 science subject AND a written statement addressing suitability criteria.
+Entry requirements for the School of Education are an ATAR of 66 AND subject pre-requisites in English, maths and a Year 12 science subject AND a written statement addressing suitability criteria.

 ATAR adjustment factors are available for some applicants related to educational disadvantage, study region, subjects passed, and work and life experience.
 TAFE qualifications may also be used to meet entry requirements.